ansible/ansible-ai-connect-operator/docs/openshift-rosa-test-cluster.md

 ```
 See [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) regarding how to retrieve the `.dockerconfigjson` value.

-Once the `CatalogSource` has been successfully install the Operator can be installed into the `namespace` using the Operator Hub within the OpenShift console.
+Once the `CatalogSource` has been successfully deployed the Operator can be installed into the `namespace` using the Operator Hub within the OpenShift console.

 ### Installing from the CLI